khushik19/Face-Recognition-System/README.md

 ## Overview

 The FRS streamlines employee entry through facial recognition, automatically marking attendance and storing the data in a MySQL database.
 It also handles visitor entries, recording them as “Visitor entry” in the database.
-The system maintains entry logs and allows authorized administrators to add or remove employees from the recognition database and access attendance records.
+The system maintains entry logs and allows authorized administrators to add employees to the recognition database and access attendance records.

 ## Technical Stack